dougwithseismic/flexoffers/README.md

 ## Usage

-Firstly, you need to import the module and create an instance of the FlexOffers class.
+Firstly, you need to import the module and init with your API key.

 ```ts
 import flexoffers from 'flexoffers'